-A colored product is formed in proportion to the amount of soluble monkey IL-6 present in the sample.
+A colored product is formed in proportion to the amount of soluble human IL-6 present in the sample.
 The reaction is terminated by addition of acid and absorbance is measured at 450 nm.
-A standard curve is prepared from 7 monkey IL-6 standard dilutions and monkey IL-6 sample concentration determined.
+A standard curve is prepared from 7 human IL-6 standard dilutions and human IL-6 sample concentration determined.